NUstat/tutorialExtras/README.md

 # tutorialExtras

 The tutorialExtras package contains a variety of functions to help enhance learnr tutorials.
-The tutorialExtras package is free and offered to support instructors who want to teach R.
+The tutorialExtras package is free and offered to support instructors who want to teach R. These functions are currently being implemented in the following packages: isdsTutorials and r4dsQuizzes.

 # Installation